Interview by LUXI LAHTINEN AND MARKO SYRJALA

-How did you find Chuck in the first place?
+How did you find Chuck Billy in the first place?

-We knew him ? he was from the same town as Steve Souza.
+We did know him.
+He was from the same town as Steve Souza.
 They grew up together.
-I knew of Chuck because he was in a band with one of my guitar teachers, a guy named Danny Gill who went on to be in a band named Hurricane Alice.
-His first band was called Guilt, and it was kinda like Ratt.
-If you see pictures of Chuck from back then, it?s pretty funny.
-He had scarves, pleather, boas ? he was doing the L.A. rock thing.
+I knew of Chuck because he was in a band with one of my guitar teachers, a guy named Danny Gill, who was in a band named Hurricane Alice.
+His first band was called Guilt, and it was kind of like Ratt.
+If you see pictures of Chuck from back then, it’s pretty funny.
+He had scarves, leather, boots.
+He was doing the L.A. rock thing.
 But he always had this presence that was so intense.
-We all thought it would be interesting to hear him in a heavy band, and when this situation happened with our first singer, we thought "Alright, let?s bring him in and see if he?s interested in doing it."
+We all thought it would be interesting to hear him in a heavy band, and when this situation happened with our first singer, we thought, “Alright, let’s bring him in and see if he’s interested in doing it.”
 It was very different.
-We weren?t sure at first, and the more he did it, the more comfortable he got.
+We weren’t sure at first, and the more he did it, the more comfortable he got.
 The record company heard our recording.
-We were already talking to Megaforce Records then, and we were afraid that losing our singer would kill the whole record deal, but they were cool and they worked with us.
+We were already talking to Megaforce Records then, and we were afraid that losing our singer would kill the whole record deal, but they were cool, and they worked with us.
 We sent them tapes of Chuck to see what they thought, and they liked it.
 They said just keep working with this guy, and it worked out.

 Did you try any other singers at that time?

-We talked to a couple of other guys, we listened to a couple tapes, but Chuck was the only guy who came in and started singing with us.
-We just thought "Let?s give this a shot."
+We talked to a couple of other guys, we listened to a couple of tapes, but Chuck was the only guy who came in and started singing with us.
+We just thought, “Let’s give this a shot.”

-The songs on there actually sound more aggressive somehow than the older versions?
+The songs on there sound more aggressive somehow than the older versions?

-When you did the "The First Strike?" album, who contacted you to play on it?
+When you did THE FIRST STRIKE album, who contacted you to play on it?

 You guys are coming along great together again?

-Yeah, it?s feeling really good and it?s better then before because we?re having more fun, not taking it as seriously.
+Yeah, it’s feeling really good, and it’s better than before because we’re having more fun, not taking it as seriously.

-We don?t have as much to prove.
-We proved we have this back catalogue of music, and we?re out there playing that music.
-We?re not competing with other bands.
+We don’t have as much to prove.
+We proved we have this back catalog of music, and we’re out there playing that music.
+We’re not competing with other bands.
 When we played with Anthrax, it was so great to hang out with those guys again.
 Back in the day, we were in competition.
 There was pressure – pressure from the record company, the critics.
-It?s great ? we?re not doing it for any other reason now except for ourselves and the fans.
+It’s great.
+We’re not doing it for any other reason now except for ourselves and the fans.

 THE FUTURE OF TESTAMENT?

-Can you say that this Testament reunion is stable and you are maybe doing some new music at some point?
+Can you say that this Testament reunion is now permanent, and you are maybe making some new music at some point?

-It?s possible.
+It’s possible.
 Nobody wants to rush into anything.
-We?re seeing how it goes, and it?s been going great.
-As soon as we promise a new album, we?re in trouble.
-We?re gonna see how it goes.
-I think it?s likely to happen.
-We?re still getting re-acquainted, feeling things out.
+We see how it goes, and it’s been going great.
+As soon as we promise a new album, we’re in trouble.
+We’re going to see how it goes.
+I think it’s likely to happen—we’re still getting re-acquainted, feeling things out.

 But you would like to do a new album together with Testament?

-I don?t want to give up my other music.
+I don’t want to give up my other music.
 I have a full career now, which I intend to hang on to.
-But if I can do it and continue to work outside the group, I?m very open to that, and they seem very open to that as well.
-It?s very different now ?
-Eric has his own side project, Dragonlord.
+But if I can do it and continue to work outside the group, I’m very open to that, and they seem very open to that as well.
+It is very different now?
+Eric has his side project, Dragonlord.

-But if there?s going to be a new Testament album, what kind of style is going to be presented?
-Is it going to be kind of going on from "The Ritual", or going back to your roots?
+But if there’s going to be a new Testament album, what kind of style will be presented?
+Is it going to be kind of going on from THE RITUAL or going back to your roots?